SNS 2025 Novel Languages Program

 “Novel Revivals and Kinships”

-Leader: Philip Joseph (University of Colorado-Denver)
+Leaders: Philip Joseph (University of Colorado-Denver) and Angela Naimou (Clemson)